Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations/managing_users.md

 date: 2021-08-12
 ---

-The **Users** view enables you to view and manage users of the selected organization.
+Select **Users** from the Organization left navigation menu.
+The *Users* view enables you to view and manage users of the selected organization.

 ![Managing users](/Images/dashboard_users.png)